dnmiller/Stepalize/README.md

-a preprint of the paper "Thermal Dynamical Identification of LEDs by Step-Based Realization and Convex Optimization," which will appear in *IEEE Transactions on Components, Packaging, and Manufacturing Technology* sometime in 2013.
+a preprint of the paper "Thermal Dynamical Identification of LEDs by Step-Based Realization and Convex Optimization," which will appear in *IEEE Transactions on Components, Packaging, and Manufacturing Technology* sometime in the near future.
 It will have the doi [10.1109/TCPMT.2012.2229464](http://dx.doi.org/10.1109/TCPMT.2012.2229464) once it is published.
 (The link should work in the future.)
 A preprint may be found